Galois reconstruction of Artin-Tate $\mathbb{R}$-motivic spectra: Introduction

 \subsection{$\R$-motivic spectra as a deformation}

 \

 In this subsection we refine the statement of \Cref{thm:main} into a sequence of precise claims which we will verify across the remainder of the paper.
-We summarized both \Cref{thm:C-main} and \Cref{thm:main} by saying that the category of Artin--Tate motivic spectra is a 1-parameter deformation of a purely topological category, a phrase without precise meaning.
+We summarized both \Cref{thm:C-main} and \Cref{thm:main} by saying that the category of Artin--Tate motivic spectra is a 1-parameter deformation of a purely topological category.
 To start, we clarify this, first over $\C$ and then over $\R$.

 \begin{enumerate} \item There is a distinguished element of the $p$-complete homotopy groups over $\C$, $\tau \in \pi_{0,-1}\Ss_p$, which maps to $1$ under Betti realization \footnote{The Betti realization map $\pi^{\C}_{0,-1}\Ss_p \to \pi_0\Ss_p$ is an isomorphism so the latter property uniquely identifies $\tau$.}. \cite[Lemma 23]{HKO} \item The Betti realization functor factors through the category of $\tau$-local objects and provides a symmetric monoidal equivalence